The 5 Core List Emotions for Kids

 4- Fear:

-An emotional response to a perceived threat or danger.
-Fear helps protect children by alerting them to potential dangers.
+Fear is an emotional reaction to a threat or danger.
+It helps keep children safe by warning them about risks.

 Examples: Running away, hiding, shaking, or feeling anxious.